 Cairo: Your Launchpad to Ancient Wonders

-Cairo isn't just a city; it's your starting point for seeing one of the most amazing ancient cultures on Earth.
+Cairo isn't just a city.
+It's your starting point for seeing one of the most amazing ancient cultures on Earth.
 When people think of Egypt, they think of the Pyramids of Giza and the Sphinx.
 Seeing them in person is something you will never forget.

 But Cairo has way more to offer than just old monuments.
 Picture this: lively markets overflowing with colors, smells, and sounds.
 You can haggle for souvenirs, sip traditional tea, and just soak up the lively energy.
 The food scene in Cairo is also something you shouldn't miss.
 From street food to fancy restaurants, you'll find a wide range of tasty dishes.
 Think about trying local favorites like koshari or ful medames.